tjspross/jalpc_jekyll_theme/_posts/2016-11-20-google-analytics-for-product-analysis.md

 The simplest answer is that **Google Analytics is not designed to be a product analytics tool** (insight into your web/app product and longterm user behavior) but rather marketing analytics (number of sessions, number of hits).

-With the pervasiveness of Google Analytics, it's name is somewhat synonymous with event tracking and analytics itself.
-It's for this reason I'm faced with this question so much.
-And while Google Analytics reputation is deserved, many people fail to see that is not designed for analytics work beyond a certain scope.
+Google analytics can answer a question like

+-> How much of our new traffic comes from X?

+But it cannot answer a question like

+-> Do users need less or more guidance in our onboarding?
+What ultimately determines a users ‘success’?

 # Delivering a Flexible and Comprehensive Analytics Product is Difficult
+I don't think startup founders underestimate how complciated their web products are, but they do seem to have trouble reconciling that complexity with the idea that google analytics or any plug-in tool can't solve their analytics needs.

 Let me give you an example company that provides a two-sided marketplace.
-This company offers a platform for _sellers_ to offer services to _buyers_, in between there are lurking _free users_ we either hope to convert to _buyers_ and _sellers_.
+This company offers a platform for _sellers_ to offer services to _buyers_, in between there are lurking _free users_.
 Where buying and selling behavior is concerned, there are 4 locational segments.

 - 3 user types
 - 4 different regional segments.